-Intangible personal property includes claims and receivables, intellectual property (IP) rights and investment property.
-Generally, creditors secure intangibles similarly to tangibles, by way of a security agreement and perfection by registration under the PPSAs.
-The law of the jurisdiction where the debtor is located at the time the security interest attaches governs the validity, perfection and priority of a security interest in intangible personal property.
+Intangible personal property commonly dealt with in the Canadian market includes claims and receivables, contractual rights, and intellectual property (IP) rights.21 Generally, creditors secure intangibles similarly to tangibles, by way of a security agreement and perfection by registration under the PPSAs.22 The law of the jurisdiction where the debtor is located23 at the time the security interest attaches governs the validity, perfection and priority of a security interest in intangible personal property.
+Accordingly, the secured party must file under the PPSA in the province or territory where the debtor is located to perfect against intangible personal property.
+Secured parties must also file in the jurisdiction the debtor is located to perfect non-possessory interests in certain collateral such as instruments, negotiable documents of title, money and chattel paper.

 While IP ownership rights are governed by federal legislation in Canada, security in these intangibles is governed by the PPSAs.
 A security interest is created in IP rights through a grant of security under a security agreement and is perfected by registration.
-In addition, it is common practice for secured creditors with a security interest in Canadian trademarks, copyright or patents to file a copy or notice of the security agreement with the Canadian Intellectual Property Office.
+In addition, it is common practice for secured creditors with a security interest in Canadian intellectual property such as trademarks, copyright or patents to file a copy or notice of the security agreement with the Canadian Intellectual Property Office.